-A toxic person is someone with poisonous behavior.
+A toxic person is someone with a poisonous behavior.
 The way a toxic person behaves is not compatible with others.
-Dr. Travis Bradberry and other experts provided comprehensive definitions of toxic people, and what they do to relationships and their organizations.
 According to Dr Travis, “Toxic people defy logic.
 Some are blissfully unaware of the negative impact that they have on those around them and others seem to derive satisfaction from creating chaos and pushing other people’s buttons.”

 In addition to Dr Travis’s definition of toxic people, Mark Twain said, “Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you too, can become great.”
 Hans F. Hansan adds: “People inspire or they drain you – pick them wisely.”

 When you find out that your friend is acting out, don’t jump to conclusion.
 Why?
 Because they are human beings with feelings.
 They may be going through something personal and they don’t want to tell anyone.
 As a result, they will always be aggressive.
 I am not defending their terrible behavior.
 I am just saying that it is important to understand the reason behind something before we become the judge.
 We are good at judging others, because we are so perfect.
 No, you are not!
 Your behavior suck, too!

 “Toxic people drive you crazy because their behaviour is so irrational.
 Make no mistake about it; their behaviour truly goes against reason, why do you allow yourself to respond to them emotionally and sucked into the mix?”- Dr. Travis Bradberry, in Leaderonomics.com